triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 # You need to make explicitly the Debug package because it is not made
 # by default
 make package
-# Install the runtime and compile/install the Linux kernel drivers
+# Install the runtime into /opt/xilinx/xrt and compile/install
-# (adapt to the real name if different)
+# the Linux kernel drivers (adapt to the real name if different)
 sudo apt install --reinstall ./xrt_202020.2.8.0_20.04-amd64-xrt.deb
 ```